AsahiLinux/docs/Feature-Support.md

 | Screen brightness  | see notes          | see notes                   |
 | SD card reader     | N/A                | N/A                         |

-Note: Many peripherals depend on T600x DART support.
+Note: Many peripherals depend on T600x DART, T8112 DART, and PCIe support.

 ## Upstream Statistics
 Here we track the absolute number of patches carried in `linux-asahi` compared to the